5 Important Things American Expats Need to Know about Mortgages in England

 Yes, Americans can get a mortgage in England.
 But here’s what you need to know before you start searching for that dream cottage in England.

-Many Americans considering a move abroad often wonder if they can secure a mortgage in England for that perfect Victorian terraced house or idyllic cottage in the countryside.
+Many Americans considering moving to England often wonder if they can secure a mortgage for that perfect Victorian terraced house or idyllic countryside cottage.
 I was certainly one of them.

-However, when I met with a UK mortgage lender, we were both surprised by the stark differences between UK and US mortgage processes.
+However, when I met with a UK mortgage lender, we were both surprised by the stark differences between the mortgage process in the UK and the US.

-While it is legal for Americans to obtain a mortgage in England, there are key factors to understand before diving into your home search.
+While it is legal for Americans to obtain a mortgage in England, there are important considerations to understand before diving into your home search.

 1. Your US Credit Does Not Transfer to England